ParaCoToUl/noarr-pipelines/docs/hardware-manager.md

 This section talks about the `HardwareManager` class, which is a singleton responsible for performing memory allocations, dealocations and memory transfers between devices.

-You can obtain the singleton instance like this:
+We can obtain the singleton instance like this:

 ```cpp
 auto& manager = noarr::pipelines::HardwareManager::default_manager();